Some Results on Digital Segments and Balanced Words: Abstract

 From the geometric point of view, the standard factorization divides $w_{a,b}$ in two shorter Christoffel words, and it determines the point $S$ of the encoded path that is \emph{closest} to the Euclidean segment from $(0,0)$ to $(a,b)$; the palindromic factorization, instead, divides $w_{a,b}$ in two palindromes and determines the point $S'$ that is \emph{farthest} from the Euclidean segment (see~\cite{DBLP:journals/ita/BorelR06,LamaPhD}).
 An example is given in~Fig.~\ref{fig:dec}.

-In the Christoffel word $(0C1)^2=0C1\cdot 0C1$ we have precisely one occurrence as a factor of the upper primitive Christoffel word $1C0$.
-Using the palindromic factorization, we can write (the case when $C$ is a power of a letter is analogous); so, the occurrence of $1C0$ in $(0C1)^2$ begins precisely in the point $S'$ (see~\cite{DBLP:journals/ita/BorelR06}).
+\begin{remark} In the lower Christoffel word $(0C1)^2=0C1\cdot 0C1$ we have precisely one occurrence as a factor of the upper primitive Christoffel word $1C0$.
+Using the palindromic factorization, we can write (the case when $C$ is a power of a letter is analogous); so, the occurrence of $1C0$ in $(0C1)^2$ begins precisely in the point $S'$ (see~\cite{DBLP:journals/ita/BorelR06}). \end{remark}

-\section{Digital Approximations of a Given Euclidean Segment}
+\subsection{Digital Approximations of a Given Euclidean Segment}

-In this section, we fix a point $(a,b)$ in the grid ($a$ and $b$ nonnegative integers, not both $0$) and consider all the binary words that encode a path from $(0,0)$ to $(a,b)$.
-We aim at giving a combinatorial interpretation of those paths that better approximate the Euclidean segment from $(0,0)$ to $(a,b)$.
-Among these, there are the conjugates of the lower and of the upper Christoffel word, as we are showing below.
+Fix a point $(a,b)$ in the grid ($a$ and $b$ nonnegative integers, not both $0$) and consider all the binary words that encode a path from $(0,0)$ to $(a,b)$, i.e., all the words that have Parikh vector $(a,b)$.
+We aim at giving a combinatorial interpretation of those paths that better approximate the Euclidean segment from $(0,0)$ to $(a,b)$ according to some definition of digital approximation.
+Among these, there are the paths encoded by the conjugates of the lower and of the upper Christoffel word, as we are showing below.

 Let $a,b>0$ and $n=a+b$.
 The \emph{Christoffel matrix} $\mathcal{A}_{a,b}$ is the $n\times n$ matrix in which the first column is a block of $a$ $0$'s followed by a block of $b$ $1$'s, and every subsequent column is obtained by shifting up the block of $1$'s by $b$ positions, modulo $n$, see~\cite{DBLP:journals/tcs/JenkinsonZ04,DBLP:journals/ita/BorelR06}.
 An example is given in Table~\ref{tab:ChrisArr}.